wp-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.3.3 =
+* Fix: Removed a PHP notice which was missed in the last update.
+Apologies for the two updates in quick succession.

 = 2.3.2 =
 * Fix: Fixed some stray PHP notices which were inadvertently introduced in a recent update
 * Tweak: Added an option to not load the icon font included in the plugin